 Field Notes, March 2020–

 One week before the world shut down, before business shuttered and we learned that we were safer at home, Matt and Chloe were practicing Arthur Smith tunes together in Matt’s East Nashville home.
-Like so many musicians across the state, Matt converted an area of his home into a studio.
-Matt and Chloe sat in wooden chairs across from each other.
-They practiced some tunes together, pausing midway to watch rare film footage of the legendary musician on a computer monitor.
+Like so many musicians across the state, Matt has converted an area of his home into a studio.
+Matt and Chloe sat across from each other in wooden chairs.
+They practiced several tunes together, pausing midway to watch rare film footage of the legendary musician on a computer monitor.
 Many of Arthur Smith’s tunes are well-known, but Matt had a hard drive of Smith’s complete oeuvre.
 Matt explained how many of Arthur Smith’s tunes have become canonized, “People just think of him as old time tunes now.‘Fiddler’s Dream,’ like Bela Fleck recorded that.
 ‘Red Apple Rag,’ that’s one that everybody plays.
 They’re nearly considered just traditional standards.
 A lot of people don’t know that they’re even attributed to him necessarily.
 ‘Cheatham County Blues,’ that one is less known.
 I think his greatest known ones are ‘Fiddler’s Dream’ and ‘Red Apple Rag.’”